 Depending on your model you can have several favorites and commonly used configured settings saved for re-use!

 You can always save your latest favorite settings to replace the old ones.

 A Mirrorless camera is such an interesting piece of equipment to own and it enables you to explore the boundless facet of photography.

 However, you need to use your mirrorless camera frequently to be able to enjoy it and read the manual as often as possible.

-Until such time when you see your own captured images and it amazes you then it will only remain as an ordinary digital camera that can take ordinary photos.
+Until such a time when you see your own captured images and it amazes you then it will only remain as an ordinary digital camera that can take ordinary photos.